Car Keeps Killing and Burning Alternator: How It Goes Bad?

 We replaced the alternator but that didn’t fix it.
 Turns out the battery cable connection was corroded.
 Cleaning the connection and securing it tightly solved the problem.
 Proper diagnosis and checking all system components is key to finding the root cause.

-Here are the causes of car burning the alternator:
+Here are the causes of vehicle keeps destroying the alternator:

 1. Weak Battery Overloading the Alternator

-When a healthy battery becomes fully charged, it resists the current from the alternator, due to which amperage output from the alternator will drop to close to zero, while the voltage will remain at 13.5 to 14.5.
+A healthy battery gets full and stops more electricity from going in.
+This makes the amperage output from the alternator will drop to close to zero, while the voltage will remain at 13.5 to 14.5.

-To put it in a simple way, you can consider an alternator as a water pump and a battery as a water tank.
-If the water tank has a leakage and drains water faster, the pump has to work hard to refill it.
-This is what a weak battery does with the alternator.
+In simple terms, think of the alternator as a water pump, and the battery as a tank.
+If the tank leaks and drains quickly, the pump strains to keep refilling it.
+That’s what a weak battery does.

 How to tell if a vehicle battery is weak?